yashchitalia/yashchitalia.github.io/_pages/research.md

 bending lengths.
 Therefore the guidewire can be used in surgical procedures involving pediatric carotid arteries, peripheral artery disease procedures, or procedures involving navigating around the aortic bifurcation or the aortic arch.
 ### Publications:
 * S. Jeong, <b>Y. Chitalia (co-first author)</b>, and J.P.
 Desai, “Design, Modeling, and Control of a Coaxially Aligned Steerable(COAST) Guidewire Robot,” in IEEE Robotics and Automation Letters, (under review)
+### Patents:
+* J. P. Desai, Y. Chitalia, S. Jeong, “System, Method, And Apparatus For The Control Of Multiple Degrees-Of-Freedom Bending And The Bending Length Of A Coaxially Aligned Robotically Steerable Guidewire,” Provisional patent, 63/013425 , 2020